ddorn/vent-frais/README.md

 You can download a copy of the cards on [the release page](https://github.com/ddorn/vent-frais/releases).
 If you want to print it, I recommend using thick paper (≥300 g/m²) and a professional quality printer.
 Cards are best with a side of 10cm or 8cm.

+Our own cards are 10×10cm on paper "Satiné 300".

+If you want a custom deck, with some added question, you can reach out to vent-frais AT therandom DOT space, I'll happily make a custom version for you.

 ![A sample card back](./sample.png)

 ## Installation